connor-davis/cpc-mobile/README.md

-# resuseit
+# CPC Mobile

-This project was started due to the lack of actual value to collecting recyclable waste.
+This project was started due to the need for anti-crime organizations needs for a "fake-news"less way of communicating.